 So far, you have done all the steps related to the initial configuration on your child’s iPad.
 Now, you need to set up the family sharing and add your child to the family group.

-By using family sharing with Screen Time, you can easily out how much time your kids are spending on iPhone.
+By using family sharing with Screen Time, you can get quickly out how much time your kids are spending on iPhone.
 Plus, you can approve or decline both the free downloads and purchases from the iTunes / App Store.
 Learn how to set up Family Sharing on iPhone or iPad.

 Restrict Web Content on iPad

 For smaller kids, it is a good option to hide the Safari app.
 There is no need for them to use a browser.
 For others, you can set restrictions on safari, so that they can view only relevant content.